 Horsham Urban Transport Plan

-Following extensive consultation with the community, Councillors, representatives from the agriculture, transport, cycling and business sectors, a final community workshop was held on August 22.
-A series of draft transport-related strategies across six themes and the report that outlines the findings from the engagement held since the Wimmera Field days were presented to community members by Tonkin Consultants at the workshops with feedback provided by those community members.
+Following extensive consultation with the community, Councillors, representatives from the agriculture, transport, cycling and business sectors, a series of draft transport-related strategies across six themes has been approved by Council for community feedback.

 The aim of the Horsham Urban Transport Plan is to set directions and priorities for developing our transport system in urban Horsham in a way that supports the goals of our community, our economy and environment both now and in the future.